Bahram V: Haft Peykar

 Each princess relates to the shah a story matching the mood of her respective color.
 These seven stories comprise roughly half of the whole poem.
 While the shah is busy with the seven brides, his evil minister takes over his kingdom.
 Bahram finds out that his realm is in turmoil, the royal treasury has been depleted and the neighboring kingdoms are posed to invade.
 He clears his mind first by going hunting.
 After returning from the hunt, he sees a suspended dog from a tree.
 The owner of the dog, who was a shepherd, tells the story of how his loyal guard dog had gained sexual favours by a she-wolf in exchange for betraying his flock.
 He starts investigating the corrupt minister and from the multitude of complaints, he selects seven who tell him the injustice they have suffered.
 The minister is subsequently put to death and Bahram restores order and orders the seven domes to be converted to Zoroastrian fire temples.
-Bahram then goes hunting, but in a obscure manner disappears.
+Bahram then goes hunting, but in an obscure manner disappears.
 As a pun on words, while trying to hunt the wild ass (gūr) he instead finds his tomb (gūr).

 Bahram and Azadeh

 Azadeh (meaning free) was a Roman-slave girl in al-Hira, known for her singing and harpist skills (she played the chang).
 The young Bahram, during his time at the city, became her owner, and would take her with him whenever he went hunting.
 During one incident, Bahram bragged to Azadeh about his hunting skills and asked her to choose which gazelle he should shoot.
 Azadeh replied to him that true skill would be to transform a female gazelle into a male and a male into a female.

 Bahram accomplished this by shooting two arrows into the head of a female gazelle, thus giving her "antlers".
 He then shoot at a male, cutting off his antlers.
 Azadeh, horrified by this, cried out: "This art of yours is from the daevas [evil deities]".
 Bahram, enraged, threw her to the ground, and trampled her with his camel.
 The medieval historian al-Tha'labi (d.
 1035/6) reports that al-Mundhir had the incident painted in the Khawarnaq palace at al-Hira.
 Nizami Ganjavi included the story in his Haft Peykar and had it slightly altered; Bahram orders one of his men to kill Fitna (her new name), but she persuades the officer to spare her and lie to Bahram of her death.

 The story is likewise mentioned in an altered version in the Hasht-Behest, where Azadeh's name has been changed to Dilaram (heart's ease).
 In this version Bahram abandons her after she makes him enraged.
 After days of walking, she finds a skilled musician, who teaches her his craft.
-One day, word of a skilled female musician reaches Bahram, which leds him to search for her.
+One day, word of a skilled female musician reaches Bahram, which leads him to search for her.
 Bahram eventually finds Dilaram, and asks for her forgiveness.
 She accepts, and they return to the Khawarnaq palace.